 Fifteen disease-modifying therapies are approved for MS, as of March 2017:

 - Aubagio (teriflunomide) is made by Sanofi Genzyme and taken once daily as an oral tablet.
 Visit aubagio.com or MSOnetoOne.com for more information.

 - Avonex (interferon beta-1a) is made by Biogen and delivered by intramuscular injection once per week.
 Visit avonex.com or abovems.com for more information.

 - Betaseron (interferon beta-1b) is made by Bayer Healthcare and delivered by subcutaneous injection every other day.
 Visit betaseron.com for more information.

-- Copaxone (glatiramer acetate) is made by Teva Neuroscience and delivered by subcutaneous injection every day.
+- Copaxone (glatiramer acetate) is made by Teva Neuroscience.
+The 20 mg/mL dose is delivered by subcutaneous injection every day while the 40 mg/mL dose is given three days each week.
 Visit copaxone.com or sharedsolutions.com for more information.